Weatherford shares plummet after company scraps OneStim venture

 The lower value of the deal, coupled with the loss of potential income from the joint venture in the booming pressure pumping market, drew a negative reaction from investors on the first day of trading since the sale was announced.

-In mid-afternoon trade, Weatherford’s shares were down 75 cents at $3.40.
-Shares of Schlumberger were up about 3 percent at $69.48.
+In late morning trade, Weatherford’s shares were down 74 cents at $3.43.

 “Early feedback from the buy side (energy hedge funds, predominantly) purports that this is a negative outcome for WFT (Weatherford), in that it is receiving less cash than originally contemplated, and is releasing the additional upside in its frac business had the JV been finalized,” according to a research note from investment bank Simmons & Co.